Set a New Standard for Leadership In Financial Planning

 The first two qualities were…Humility.
 And Courage.

-That day I witnessed an entrepreneur begin to try
+That day I witnessed an entrepreneur begin to try that combination.

 Begin to awaken to real leadership behaviour.